 Ensuring that your child’s self-confidence is built up over time and teaching them coping mechanisms and techniques can ultimately lead to successful conversations in group situations and the ability to speak freely to all manner of people within a variety of settings.

-In order to reach this stage, behavioural therapies used in the treatment of selective mutism in both children and adults include:
+In order to reach this stage, therapies used to treat selective mutism in both children and adults include:

-Among the most effective methods of treating symptoms of selective mutism is CBT.
+Among the most effective methods of treating selective mutism is CBT.

 This action-based and problem-solving talking therapy is carried out by highly trained therapists, where you or your older child can benefit from further understanding of the disorder and anxiety in general.
 The therapist will provide a range of techniques for managing anxiety during triggering situations, focusing on how negative thoughts and feelings may be contributing to anxiety symptoms.

-Younger children can still benefit from CBT, although the focus will be less on detailed understanding of anxiety and how your child feels they fit in with the world around them, and more about assessing their general wellbeing.
+Younger children can still benefit from CBT, although the focus will be less on detailed understanding of anxiety, and more about assessing their general wellbeing.

 This method attempts to reduce the fear of certain people hearing the sound of you or your child’s voice.

-Medication for selective mutism is only suitable for older children, adolescents and adults where other mental health conditions have resulted or coincide with the disorder, such as depression.
-Anti-depressants can also help to relieve anxiety and depression symptoms enough for behavioural therapy to be effective, especially if you or your child have not initially responded well to therapeutic techniques.
+There is no specific medication to treat selective mutism.
+However, medication may be appropriate for the treatment of other disorders associated with selective mutism, including anxiety or depression.
+This is usually only suitable for older children, adolescents and adults.
+Antidepressants can help to relieve anxiety and depression symptoms enough for therapy to be effective, especially if you or your child haven't initially responded well to therapeutic techniques.

-If depression symptoms are particularly extreme during your first assessment at Priory, then this may need to be treated initially, which may also have a positive impact on symptoms of selective mutism.
+If mental health symptoms are particularly extreme, then these may need to be treated first, which may also have a positive impact on the symptoms of selective mutism.